FOSSEE/sdes-stscripts/Latex/Latex2/latex_intro_script.rst

 But, sometimes we have to insert manual line breaks.
 The \\ command or \newline command is used to insert a newline in the output document.
 Line breaks in the input document, do not translate into line breaks in the output document.
-A single line break in the input document, doesn't cause any change in the output.
+A single line break in the input document, doesn't cause any change in the output document.

 A single empty line causes a change in paragraphs in the output.
 (Multiple empty lines are equivalent to a single empty line.)
 Similarly, multiple spaces